Airtel Sri Lanka: History

-Bharti Airtel Lanka (Pvt) Ltd is a subsidiary of Bharti Airtel Limited, the Second largest mobile operator in the world, with over 480 million mobile customers as of September 2020.
-Bharti Airtel has been featured in Forbes Asia's Fab 50 list, rated amongst the best performing companies in the world in the BusinessWeek IT 100 list 2007, and voted as India's most innovative company in a survey by The Wall Street Journal.
+Bharti Airtel Lanka (Pvt) Ltd is a subsidiary of Bharti Airtel Limited, the second largest mobile operator in the world, with over 480 million mobile customers as of September 2020.
+Bharti Airtel has been featured in Forbes Asia's Fab 50 list, rated amongst the best-performing companies in the world in the BusinessWeek IT 100 list 2007, and voted as India's most innovative company in a survey by The Wall Street Journal.

 Airtel Sri Lanka commenced commercial operations of services on 13 January 2009.
 Granted a license in 2007 in accordance with the Sri Lanka Telecommunications Act No. 25 of 1991, it is also a registered company under the Board of Investment Sri Lanka.
 Under the license, the company provides digital mobile services to Sri Lanka.
-This is inclusive of voice telephony, voice mail, data services and GSM based services.
+This is inclusive of voice telephony, voice mail, data services and GSM-based services.
 All of these services are provided under the airtel brand.

 Airtel received the 2nd Place award in the 16th National Business Excellence Awards (NBEA) in 2019.
 Airtel Sri Lanka has 3G island wide coverage.
 On November Telecommunications Regulatory Commission of Sri Lanka (TRCSL) approved airtel high speed 4G 850 MHz band operate for indoor coverage.

 Network implementation

 Airtel currently uses 2G/ 4G LTE and VoLTE.

+and currently under testing 5G Capabilities.